chirag4601/LiveasyApp/README.md

 Liveasy Transport<br />

-This repository contains code for Liveasy logistics application.<br />
+This repository contains code for Liveasy logistics mobile application.<br />

+The project is built using Flutter